What's the Flu?

 So if you're a kid who has asthma, diabetes, or another health problem, it's extra important that you get the flu vaccine.
 This is true too if you live with someone who has a health problem, or with a grandparent or a pregnant mom, so you can protect them.

 Flu viruses usually cause the most illness during the colder months of the year.
 In the United States, flu season is from October to May.
 Flu vaccines are usually given before flu season starts.
 In the U.S., it's best to get it before the end of October.
+You can get a flu vaccine at the same time that you get other vaccines, like the COVID-19 vaccine.

 Why Get a Flu Vaccine Every Year?